Fridge.com Logo

 Keeping tabs on your fridge's temperature makes a big difference in how long your food stays fresh.
 Aim for a fridge temp between 36°F and 38°F (2°C to 3°C), while the freezer hangs around at a chilly 0°F (-18°C).

 A cheap thermometer can be your best friend here.
 If the needle starts bouncing around, double-check your settings or peek into that manual you tossed in the drawer.
 Want to know which fridge shelf is best for what?
-Check out our article here.
+Check out our article which shelf in a fridge is the coldest?.

 Food Organization